taozen/17monipdb-iploc/README.md

 there've already been [official](https://www.ipip.net/download.html#ip_code) and [3rd-party](https://www.ipip.net/download.html#ip_code2) ones?

-* `The official C API is buggy and somewhat low efficient for unknown reason`
+* `The official C API is buggy and inefficient to some extent`
 * `The code of a 3rd-party C API investigated is badly tasted`

 ## Example